-- Deferred Taxes related to Assets and Liabilities arising from a transaction
+- Deferred Taxes related to Assets and Liabilities arising from a transaction (Amendment to IAS-12).

-The standard reduces the exemption in the initial recognition of deferred taxes established in IAS 12, clarifying that there shall be recognized the deferred taxes on rights of use and liabilities for lease.
-This standard shall become effective on January 1, 2023.
+The amendment to the standard reduces the exemption from the initial recognition of deferred taxes set out in IAS 12 by clarifying that deferred taxes on rights of use and lease liabilities should be recognized.